HackerExperience/letsbuildagame-docs/how_it_works/overview.md

 However, if you believe the explanation is nonsensical or wrong, you should report it and explain why its wrong.
 Then, an unbiased person can review both sides and reach to a final conclusion.

 If no in-house member is involved, we are more than happy to provide that unbiased person.
 If someone is, we'll ask the contributor group to make a poll and vote on favor or against the decision.
-All of this must happen in public.
+This entire process must happen in public.